Jackson County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, demonstrating that you have adequate insurance coverage.
+• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which certifies that you have the minimum required liability coverage.

 Jackson County DMV Offices